 In order to make your pancakes green, follow these steps.
 It is important if you want a pancake without spinach chunks (ewe – chunks is the grossest word) that you blend the following ingredients first by themselves to make a smooth almost milk-like mixture.
 Then just mix the wet and the dry like usual.

 Pour your batter onto a hot, greased griddle or pan and cook until golden on both sides.
 I was trying to experiment how to get the green not to turn brown, and although I wasn’t completely successful, I think the key is to cook at a lower heat and cook just until done.
 Give it a whirl and see if you are able to do it!

-Blend together in a high powered blender until very smooth and frothy.
+- Blend the first seven ingredients together in a high powered blender until very smooth and frothy.

 - In another bowl combine flour, baking powder, and salt.

 - Mix dry ingredients with green mixture until combined.
 Add more milk if the consistency is too thick to pour into a pancake.